pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 	- it's a boxing match
 - Boxing is illegal but was emerging from back room fights
 	 - Boxing clubs are a private club to get around legality
+- interracial boxing match where the white person is losing
+#### John Sloan, Movie 5 Cents, 1908
+- methodical artists
+	- take long walks around the city
+	- like Manet
 -
 ## Stieglitz
 ## The Armory Show